top of page

 The idea that a new hospice was needed came to the fore about 10 years ago.
 The regulator, the Care Quality Commission, goes in regularly to check on the quality of the care given.
 It is them that have the ability to close down a building should it not be up to scratch.

-In July 2022, I interviewed Dr Paul Jarvis at the Hospice.
+In July 2022, I spoke to Dr Paul Jarvis at the Hospice.

-“We are now the largest hospice in the country in terms of beds on our inpatient units, 45 in total, with 27 at our Heald Green site and 18 at our Little Hulton site.
+Heald Green site and 18 at our Little Hulton site.
 This may not sound a lot, but most hospices have less than 20, some less than 10.
 A lot of our care takes place out in the community or in our outpatient’s unit called our Being You Centre.
-At present we only have 1 consultant room, a small treatment room, and 1-2 counselling rooms.
+At present we only have one consultant room, a small treatment room, and 1-2 counselling rooms.
 About 10 years ago, the Trustees of the hospice, who are volunteers themselves, decided that in order to keep St Ann’s in Heald Green a new building would be needed.
 For that purpose, architects were brought in to talk to staff and they tried to come up with ways to extend or rearrange the original building.
 Over the years it has seen many additional add ons to try and cope with our needs.
 The architects even tried to utilise the carparking space we have now, by considering an underground one.
 However, nothing came near to what we actually needed.

 ours, it could be developed.
 All the money made from the sale of land by the Trust, will go back to fund their mental health charity work.”